There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Predominantly face-to-face.
 On campus attendance required to complete this unit.
 May have accompanying resources online.

 - This unit builds on the existing knowledge and clinical skills including relevant concepts in Oral and Maxillofacial Surgery, Endodontics, Paediatric Dentistry, Oral Medicine, Oral Pathology, Dento-maxillofacial Radiology and Forensic Odontology.
 Students will extend their knowledge and clinical skills in performing tooth extractions, assess and diagnose oral diseases and manage medical emergencies.

-- Indicative assessments in this unit are as follows: (1) OSCE Dento-alveolar Trauma (SLO 1); (2) written assessment - Oral Medicine, Oral Pathology and Oral Surgery (SLO1,2,3,4,5); and (3) OSCE Oral Medicine and Oral Pathology (SLO 4, 5); and (4) professional behaviour assessment.
+- Indicative assessments in this unit are as follows: (1) OSCE Dento-alveolar Trauma (SLO 1); (2) written assessment - Oral Medicine, Oral Pathology and Oral Surgery (SLO1,2,3,4,5); (3) OSCE Oral Medicine and Oral Pathology (SLO 4, 5); and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment - Dento-alveolar Trauma (SLO 1), written assessment - Oral Surgery and Special Needs Dentistry (SLO 4, 5), and professional behaviour assessment components.

 Supplementary assessment is available in this unit.
 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s)